unusualifier/unusualifier/README.md

 I don't do shit but I pretend I'm in some way significant.

 - 📚 Projects I'm probably not working on:
-  - 🧭 **loco** - a Minecraft interafce utility that displays all sorts of information.
+  - 🧭 **loco** - a Minecraft interaface utility that displays all sorts of information.
   - ***more in the future... maybe.***

 - 📫 How to reach me: